 Because once you get into any of these places, your credibility sets you apart from the rest, and opens more doors.
 You can even re-approach the places that rejected you before.

 When you can show that you’ve made it through the filters — the places that weed out the bad music — it puts you in finer company: the best of the best.

-Because each gate you get through puts you in finer company. (“The best of the best.”)
-And you’ll find many more opportunities open to you once you’ve earned your way through a few gates.
+Many more opportunities will open to you once you’ve earned your way through a few filters.